In The Heat Of The Night

 Anniston, United States • 8 Aug 2026

-Registration is limited to 200 spots, with no waitlist.
-There are no refunds, deferrals, or transfers; in the event of a forest fire or natural disaster, registration may be deferred to the next year.
-A single preview run is planned on a Saturday in June or July; an email will announce the date.
+Entries and amenities: registration is limited to 200 spots.
+There are no refunds, deferrals, or transfers; in the event of a forest fire or natural disaster registrations may be deferred to the next year.
+Each registrant receives a t shirt with a shirt order deadline of July 13.
+100K finishers receive a BOCO Trucker hat included with registration; other distances may purchase a hat at packet pickup.
+A single preview run is scheduled before the event and the date will be announced.
+A percentage of registration proceeds supports the Talladega National Forest.
 Visit the organization's website for the most recent information.

 Race information